-- 1. A remediation plan will automatically be implemented whenever a student receives a score of "remediate" regarding knowledge and skills associated with ASHA CFCC standards from any instructor or supervisor. - 2.
-A remediation plan may be instituted if a student receives either multiple scores of "emerging" within an individual experience, or multiple scores of "emerging" on the same ASHA CFCC standard.
-The decision to implement a remediation plan under these circumstances will be made by the instructor(s) who gave the "emerging" scores. - 3.
-A student may request that a remediation plan be developed for the scores of "emerging" that did not result in a plan.
+- 1. A remediation plan will automatically be implemented whenever a student receives a score of remediate regarding knowledge and skills associated with ASHA CFCC standards from any instructor or supervisor.
+In terms of classroom assignments, any product graded below a B is automatically remediated. - 2.
+A remediation plan may be instituted if a student receives either multiple scores of emerging within an individual experience, or multiple scores of emerging on the same ASHA CFCC standard.
+The decision to implement a remediation plan under these circumstances will be made by the instructor(s) who gave the emerging scores. - 3.
+A student may request that a remediation plan be developed for the scores of emerging that did not result in a plan.
 The decision to implement a remediation plan under this circumstance must be approved by the instructor(s).
 This decision will be based on the impact that the "emerging" score has on the student's ability to successfully complete the program in a timely manner.
 For example, a remediation plan may be implemented if few or no future opportunities are available for that standard to be addressed.
 However, a remediation plan may not be approved if there are many future opportunities for completion of the knowledge and skills associated with ASHA CFCC standards.